-- Specific reasons for the decision. - References to the specific Plan provisions that support the approval or the denial. - If the appeal denial is based on an internal rule, guideline, protocol, or other similar provision, the notice will indicate copies of the above are available upon written request and free of charge. - If the appeal is denied based on an exclusion or limit (such as a medical necessity requirement or experimental treatment exclusion), the notice will indicate that an explanation of the above is available upon written request and free of charge. - A statement that you are entitled to receive, upon written request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the application and appeal. - A statement describing your right to bring a civil action under Section 502(a) of ERISA. - The following statement: "You and the Plan may have other voluntary alternative dispute resolution options, such as mediation.
+- Include a description of any internal rule, guideline, protocol, or other similar provision that was relied upon in denying your application or shall include a statement that no such rule, guideline or protocol exists. - If the appeal denial is based on an internal rule, guideline, protocol, or other similar provision, the notice will provide a description of the rule, guideline, protocol, or provision and indicate that copies of the above are available upon written request and free of charge. - If the appeal is denied based on an exclusion or limit (such as a medical necessity requirement or experimental treatment exclusion), the notice will either describe such exclusion or limit or indicate that an explanation of the above is available upon written request and free of charge. - If applicable, include a statement in the applicable non-English language indicating how to access language services provided by the Plan. - Include a statement that you are entitled to receive, upon written request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the application and appeal. - Include a statement describing your right to bring a civil action under Section 502(a) of ERISA. - Include the following statement: "You and the Plan may have other voluntary alternative dispute resolution options, such as mediation.
 One way to find out what may be available is to contact your local U.S. Department of Labor Office or your State insurance regulatory agency."